blocknotes/activeadmin_trumbowyg/README.md

 - The good developers that opened issues and pull requests from time to time

 ## License
-The gem is available as open source under the terms of the [MIT](LICENSE.txt).
+The gem is available as open-source under the terms of the [MIT](LICENSE.txt).